Wedding of Prince Harry and Meghan Markle: Announcement of engagement

 Markle is the second American and the first person of mixed race heritage to marry into the British royal family.
 The engagement announcement prompted much comment about the possible social significance of Markle becoming a proudly mixed-race royal.

 Under the terms of the Succession to the Crown Act 2013, the first six persons in the line of succession require the Sovereign's consent in order to marry.
 Harry was fifth in line at the time of his engagement.
 The Queen's consent was declared to the Privy Council of the United Kingdom on 14 March 2018.

-Although Markle attended a private Catholic school in her early years, she is not Roman Catholic.
+Although Markle attended a private Catholic school in her early years, she was not raised Roman Catholic.
 On 6 March 2018, she was baptised and confirmed into the Church of England by the archbishop of Canterbury, Justin Welby, at St. James's Palace.
 Although Markle was divorced, the Anglican Church has permitted marriage to divorced persons with a living former spouse since 2002.
 After the engagement, Markle began the years-long process of becoming a British citizen.
 She retained her U.S. citizenship during the process, which was expected to create tax complications if she were to acquire dual nationality.
 The couple was invited to celebrate Christmas 2017 with the royal family at the Queen's Sandringham estate.
 The official engagement photographs were taken by Alexi Lubomirski (a former assistant to Mario Testino) at Frogmore House, and were issued by Kensington Palace on 21 December 2017.
 In two of the three photographs that were released to the public, Meghan is shown wearing a black tulle gown with gold embroidery by Ralph & Russo.

 To mark the wedding of Harry and Meghan, the Royal Mint produced an official UK £5 coin, showing the couple in profile.
 In May, a set of commemorative postage stamps, featuring the couple's official engagement photographs, was issued by Royal Mail.

 Wedding

 Planning

 Unlike the wedding of Prince William and Catherine Middleton, the wedding day of Prince Harry and Meghan Markle was not declared a bank holiday.
 The wedding was on the same date as the FA Cup Final, which Prince Harry's brother William normally attends in his role as President of the Football Association.
-Holding the royal wedding on a weekend is a break with the royal tradition of having weddings on a weekday.
+Holding the royal wedding on a weekend was a break with the royal tradition of having weddings on a weekday.
 On 12 February 2018, Kensington Palace announced that the ceremony would commence at 12:00 Midday BST.